 Learn more in the Be You Fact Sheets about how learning communities can promote positive body image and understanding disordered eating.

-Peer relationships can have a strong influence on how children and young people feel about their body.
-The way their primary school classmates feel about their bodies can inform other girls’ own body image.
+Friendships are very important during school years and peer relationships can have a strong influence on how children and young people feel about their bodies.

 Be You Professional Learning

-Check out content on the benefits of children and young people maintaining positive and respectful relationships with peers in the Connect module.
+Find out more about the benefits of children and young people maintaining positive and respectful relationships with peers in the Connect module.